-A CPAP device that features a heated humidifier, which attaches to the air pressure machine, can help.
-The level of humidification is adjustable.
+A CPAP machine that features a heated humidifier, which attaches to the air pressure machine, can help.
+You can adjust the level of humidification.
 Using a nasal saline spray at bedtime also can help ease a dry, stuffy nose.

 5. Feeling claustrophobic